Stats

 How to Use These Benchmarks

 Don't compare players to each other using these tables.
-Use them to understand where your team sits relative to age-appropriate norms.
+Use them to understand where your team sits relative to common coaching targets for the age.
 If your entire team's OBP is below .300, plate discipline needs work in practice.
 If your pitchers are all below 50% strike percentage, command is the priority.

 Adjust for competition level.
 Travel ball stats will be lower than rec ball stats at the same age because the pitching and defense are better.
 A .280 AVG in 12U travel might be more impressive than a .380 in 12U rec.